lerna-lite/lerna-lite/README.md

     - 📖 [`list`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/list#readme) - list local packages
     - 🏃 [`run`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#readme) - run npm script in each workspace packages

+#### If a command that you wish to use is missing, simply reach out and we could potentially add them as optional command(s).
+However please note that the following commands (`bootstrap` and `link`) are totally out of the picture and the reason is simple, Lerna-Lite requires you to have a workspace setup already (via your favorite package manager) which completely removes the need for these 2 commands.

 ---

 ### 📢 Lerna-Lite now supports yarn/pnpm `workspace:` protocol